Mariners vs. Orioles Player Props Betting Odds

-Ty France and Adley Rutschman are two of the top players with prop bets available when the Seattle Mariners and the Baltimore Orioles meet at Oriole Park at Camden Yards on Saturday (starting at 4:05 PM ET).
+Adley Rutschman and Julio Rodriguez are two of the top players with prop bets for the taking when the Baltimore Orioles and the Seattle Mariners meet at Oriole Park at Camden Yards on Sunday (beginning at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!